bygirish/ReactStandards/ScreensRefactoring.md

 3. Resolve any conflicts with your existing commited changes
 4. git stash pop - Resolve any conflict with the latest pulled code.

+> git fetch - repo specific changes from server
+Eg. - To fetch all the branches.